-It is spring in North America as I write this, and we are in the middle of morel hunting season.
-Morels are delicious, and they are one of the safer mushrooms for which to forage.
+As I write this, it is spring in North America, and we are in the middle of morel hunting season.
+Morels are delicious and one of the safer mushrooms for which to forage.
 But there is one thing that you must be aware of if you go hunting for morels.
-If you want to stay safe, you must learn how to differentiate between a true morel vs false morel.
+If you want to stay safe, you must learn how to differentiate between a true morel and a false morel.

 What Is a False Morel?